 Sources for your literature review can also be divided into:

 More on this tripartition can be found in Chapter 2 ("Literature review: Not a method but a prerequisite") from the New Media Studies Method Reader.

 A book is often a profound, scholarly study on a particular topic.
 Such a monograph often contains overviews, focusses on theory and is the result of years of research.
 It is very suitable as a first introduction to a subject, but it lacks the latest developments in and nuances of the scholarly discourse (as opposed to a journal article).

 Books can be found via:

-There are several kinds of books.
-More information can be found in the Libguide Searching for books
+More information can be found in the Libguide Search Strategy

 Together with books, scholarly journal articles are,the most important forms of publication in the academic world.
 The major search engines for articles are: